PediatricOpenTargets/OpenPedCan-api/README.md

 Implementation action items:

-- Remove gene down-sampling procedure in `db/tpm_data_lists.R`, in order to include all genes.
 - Build data model into a Postgres database.
 Implement/refactor R functions to interact with the Postgres database.
 This will reduce RAM usage.
 This may reduce run time.
 - Add unit tests to R functions.
 - Send more informative response HTTP status code.
 Currently, all failures use status code 500.